Mirwaiz Umar Farooq

-Mirwaiz Mohammad Umar Farooq (born 23 March 1973) is the 14th Mirwaiz of Kashmir.
+Mirwaiz Mohammad Umar Farooq (میرواعظ عمر فاروق; born 23 March 1973) is the 14th Mirwaiz of Kashmir.
 He is a Kashmiri separatist political leader.
 He is also an Islamic religious cleric of Kashmir Valley.
+He is officially an Indian citizen and has held an Indian Passport.

 In October 2014, Farooq was listed as one of The 500 Most Influential Muslims by the Royal Islamic Strategic Studies Centre, Jordan.
 He came in the list for the 11th time in a row, in the year 2024.

 As the Mirwaiz of Kashmir and chairman of the All Parties Hurriyat Conference, Umar Farooq has an important religious and political role in the Kashmir Valley.
 He is seen as the spiritual leader of Kashmir's Muslims.
 Farooq served as the chairman of the All Parties Hurriyat Conference from 1993 to 1998, and after its split has served as the chairman of his own faction since 2004.

 Early life

 At the age of 17, following the assassination of his father by unknown gunmen, Mirwaiz Maulvi Farooq, the leader of the Awami Action Committee, Farooq united 23 Kashmiri pro-freedom organizations into the All Parties Hurriyat Conference (APHC).
 Mirwaiz Maulvi Farooq's funeral procession on 21 May 1990, witnessed the bloodshed near the Islamia College, wherein 72 people, including four women, were killed; his body was dropped in the middle of the road.
 This roused public sentiment and gave leverage to Mirwaiz Umar Farooq's political work in the valley.
 He has constantly tried to raise awareness about the Kashmir issue internationally.
 He was also shown among the Asian Heroes by Time magazine.
 He maintains that dialogue must take place with India and Pakistan, so long as the Kashmiri aspirations are heard as well.

 He became the 14th Mirwaiz (Kashmiri term for the traditional preacher of Muslims in Kashmir) on 30 May 1990.